-So far, research has focused on questing behavior primarily in the laboratory.
-“Ticks must balance the need to quest for blood meal hosts with the risk of desiccation, all on a fixed energy budget,” writes Thomas from Washington State University. ¹
+Most research on tick questing behavior has been conducted in laboratory settings.
+“Ticks must balance the need to quest for blood meal hosts with the risk of desiccation, all on a fixed energy budget,” writes Thomas from Washington State University.¹

-But Thomas and his team wanted to investigate questing patterns in a natural habitat.
+Thomas and his team wanted to investigate questing patterns in natural habitats.
 “We measured questing activity of nymphs and larvae throughout the day and night and over several weeks in enclosures across a range of suitable tick habitats within a site in the Northeast,” he writes.

 Related Articles: